KaterinaWalter/webdocs/docs/course-info.md

     <td class="text-center">60%</td>
   </tr>
   <tr>
-    <td class="fs-1">Assignment submitted but has insufficient evidence of individual work.</td>
+    <td class="fs-1">Work that fails to demonstrate understanding and/or has insufficient evidence of individual work may be graded as low as scaled zero (50%).
+Missing assignments also receive a scaled zero (50%).</td>
     <td class="text-center">0/5</td>
     <td class="text-center">50%</td>
   </tr>